Glycosylphosphatidylinositol Anchors for Proteins

 Although the core glycan Man(α1-2)Man(α1-6)Man(α1-4)GlcN(α1-6)-myo-inositol is conserved, it can be substituted in a species-specific manner with side-chains such as ethanolamine phosphate.
 A distinctive feature in comparison with other complex glycolipids is that the glucosamine residues are only rarely acetylated.
 As an example, the GPI anchor for acetylcholinesterase from human erythrocytes is illustrated.
 It has either an 18:0 or an 18:1 alkyl group attached to position sn-1 of the phosphatidylinositol moiety with a 22:4, 22:5 or 22:6 acyl group linked to position sn‑2 and a 16:0 fatty acid linked to position 2 of inositol.

 In type-1 GPIs, there are two ethanolamine phosphate residues attached to the glycan core, and the protein is linked to the ethanolamine phosphate on the third mannose.
-A few proteins are linked to an ethanolamine phosphate on the second mannose, although this is usually removed during biosynthesis.
+A few proteins are known to be linked to an ethanolamine phosphate on the second mannose, although this is usually removed during biosynthesis.
 In other types, there can be an oligosaccharide side chain attached to the first mannose, e.g., N‑acetylgalactosamine-galactose-sialic acid.
 Certain protozoa and trypanosomatid parasites contain type-2 and hybrid GPIs, which differ at one of the hexose linkage points and in having one fewer ethanolamine phosphate residue than the mammalian form.
 Toxoplasma gondii has a Glcα1,4GalNAcβ1-sidechain attached to the triple mannose core, and this limits its pathogenicity.
 The phospholipid moiety is variable among protozoan species and includes diacylglycerol, alkylacylglycerol and ceramide forms with differing fatty acid constituents.
 In Leishmania, the GPI-anchor is dominated by phosphoglycosylated glycans, which are related to the lipophosphoglycans and phosphatidylinositol mannosides discussed below.

 The protein components can be released from the membrane by enzymic cleavage of the protein-lipid bond.
 Free or non-protein-bound glycosyl phosphatidylinositols are present on the external surface of the plasma membrane of some cells both in animals and protozoa (see below), but not in yeasts.
 Normally, they are present at low levels, but the parasitic protozoan Babesia bovis contains substantial amounts.
+In addition, GPI-anchored proteins on mammalian cells are sensitive to phosphatidylinositol-specific phospholipase C from bacteria, which cleaves the phospholipid to leaving diradyl-glycerol in the plasma membrane.
+Some GPIs are resistant to this and have been found to have a polyunsaturated fatty acid, such as arachidonic, eicosapentaenoic (C20:5), docosapentaenoic (C22:5) or docosahexaenoic (C22:6) acid, at the sn2-position rather than the normal saturated fatty acid.

 Yeasts and plants: Yeasts are distinctive in that they contain both GPI-anchored proteins with a characteristic C26 fatty acid component and ceramide phosphorylinositol(CPI)-anchored proteins in which ceramide replaces the diacylglycerol unit; the GPI-anchor is found in both the plasma membrane and cell wall, while the CPI-anchor is primarily in the cell wall.
 With the latter, the ceramide moiety is incorporated by an exchange reaction that occurs after the addition of the GPI precursor to proteins and during transfer to the cell wall with the aid of a protein Cwh43p.
 Phytosphingosine is the sphingoid base in this instance together with 26:0 fatty acid.